Welcome to today's edition of the Rush 24-7 podcast.

 Of course, yeah, the independents, if you go further and you look at Romney in every one of these polls, this is what has people so confused about Ohio.

-In the internals, Romney is just cleaning up, and he's up, depending on the poll, 15 to 19 to 23 points in independence.
+In the internals, Romney is just cleaning up and he's up, depending on the poll, 15 to 19 to 23 points in independence.

 The 23 is in the latest Rasmussen national poll, not Ohio.

-In the Rasmussen Ohio poll, Romney is up 15 in independence.
+In the Rasmussen, Ohio poll, Romney is up 15 in independence.

 A lot of it doesn't make any sense.

-The press, Reuters telling us today that polls don't matter, and Ohio doesn't matter anymore.
+But again, folks, remember the press, Reuters telling us today that polls don't mean Ohio doesn't matter anymore.

 It's amazing.